 Make Some Rags

 My rags are all ripped up old t-shirts or towels that have seen better days.
-I haven’t bought any specific rags for cleaning, and I don’t see myself doing so in the future.
+I haven’t bought any specific rags for cleaning, besides dish rags, and I don’t see myself doing so in the future.
 Because we have so many towels that are…well, not really suited for drying off anymore.
 They’re old, guys.
 They’re falling apart.
+They’re ready to be made into rags.
 You probably have some of your own.
 Rip ’em up into handy squares perfect for cleaning the kitchen counters, dusting, wiping down the bathrooms, small spills.
-I have mine in different sizes for different uses, making it easier to use depending on whether a spill just happened or I need to scrub the shower clean
+I have mine in different sizes for different uses, making it easier to use depending on whether a spill just happened or I need to scrub the shower clean.

 Or Buy Some